lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 This data gap cripples our ability to draw causal links between environment and disease.
 If we attempt to correlate a lifetime of exposure with a chronic disease using only a blood sample taken at the time of diagnosis, we are effectively trying to reconstruct a movie from a single frame.

 MITS offers one possible bridge.
-By banking tissue, we gain access to the biological archive where the cumulative effects of the environment are written.
+But regardless of the method, by banking tissue we gain access to a biological record of cumulative exposures that is shaped by ongoing processes of uptake, redistribution, metabolism, and elimination.

 ## From Prediction to Observation

 For decades, environmental health policy has relied heavily on risk assessment modeling.
 Agencies estimate human risk based on factory emissions data and animal studies, mathematically predicting what the body burden *should* be.

-This approach will not be sufficient forver.
-To continue making progress, we need to move from predictive modeling to empirical observation.
-We do not need to guess if "forever chemicals" are crossing the blood-brain barrier or if microplastics are accumulating in the liver.
-With a standardized, ethically sourced MITS-Tox network (or some other solution), we could simply look and see.
+This approach will not be sufficient forever.
+To continue making progress, we need to complement predictive modeling with direct empirical observation.
+We do not need to rely solely on estimates of whether "forever chemicals" are crossing the blood-brain barrier or whether microplastics are accumulating in the liver.
+With a standardized, ethically sourced MITS-Tox network (or some other solution), we could measure these burdens directly, though translating such measurements into causal understanding of disease would remain a separate challenge.

 The infrastructure for this exists in our hospitals and biobanks.
 The technology for analysis exists in our mass spectrometry labs.
 All that is missing is the mandate to look where the toxicants actually hide.